syncfusion/ej2-react-docs/src/popups/dialog/getting-started.md

 ## Adding Dialog to the application

-Now, you can start adding Dialog component to the application.
+Now, you can start adding React Dialog component to the application.
 We have added Dialog component in `src/App.tsx` file using following code.

 {% tab compileJsx=true%}